Parking at SSP

 How do members register their permits?

-Members will be given a link to access Parking Eye's CPP Permit System.
+Members will be given a link to access Parking Eye's Evology Permit System.
 Through this web platform members will need to register an account with Parking Eye and submit information like Car details and Member number to authenticate themselves and the vehicle as being eligible.
+Members must also sign up for the Evology Autopay website as the permit cannot work without this set up and funds added.

 -